Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 In short, ignoring data quality is a potentially very costly mistake.

-But, if you’re meticulous about data quality, you’ll increase your AI integration’s chances of success.
+But, if you’re meticulous about data quality, you’ll increase your AI app’s chances of success.

 And that’s why it’s worth it.